matheus-srm/matheus-creator/README.md

 ### Hello!
 My name is Matheus Silva and I'm a web developer 🐱

-- 🔭 I’m currently working on some projects to increse my soft skills
+- 🔭 I’m currently working on some projects to increase my soft skills
 - 🌱 I’m currently learning Node.js
 - ♟️ Hobby: play chess